Qqwy/elixir-fun_land/README.md

 ### Changelog

+- 0.9.1 - Fixes dispatching of Builtin Structs to proper behaviour implementation modules.
+Adds Combinable and Reducable implementations for MapSet.
-- 0.9.0 Split off FunLandic to its own library.
+- 0.9.0 - Split off FunLandic to its own library.
-- 0.8.0 Important (backwards-incompatible) naming and functionality changes.
+- 0.8.0 - Important (backwards-incompatible) naming and functionality changes.
 Implementation of Traversable.
 Implementations for the SuccessTuple type.

 ### Roadmap